PulpSpy/Confluence/2024/Satoshi.md

 ### Access to cryptographic keys  [tk]

-* How reliable?
-* Bayes
+* High specificity, strongest evidence that could tip the needle toward a candidate
+* Not 100% conclusive as keys can be stolen or there might be a long-tail cryptographic attack
+* Even if not Satoshi, likely someone who knows Satoshi

 ### Access to web accounts

-Satoshi used a variety of accounts for web-based email including:  satoshi@anonymousspeech.com (Aug 2008–), satoshi@vistomail.com (Oct 2009–), satoshin@gmx.com (April 2009–), and.
+* Satoshi used a variety of accounts for web-based email including:  satoshi@anonymousspeech.com (Aug 2008–), satoshi@vistomail.com (Oct 2009–), satoshin@gmx.com (April 2009–), and.
 He maintained accounts at sourceforge (at least two) and accounts at online forums, such as one at the P2P Foundation message board (registered with the gmx email account).
 This latter account was used to post "I am not Dorian Nakamoto" on 7 Mar 2014 (the day after the *Newsweek* article on Dorian Nakamoto, and around 3 years after Satoshi's last known communication).
 Later in Fall 2014, the gmx account was determined to have been hijacked [McG14].
 It is unknown if the hijacking started before or after the Dorian post (access to the email address was sufficient to reset the P2P Foundation account), how the hijacking occurred exactly, or to what extent Satoshi had wiped the account's contents before it was compromised.
 As of 10 years later, no new information about Satoshi's identity or early communications has become public as a result of this compromise.

-For vetting someone claiming to be Satoshi, the production of early unknown communications (confirmed by the other parties to it) would be strong evidence.
+* For vetting someone claiming to be Satoshi, the production of early unknown communications (confirmed by the other parties to it) would be strong evidence.
 The possibility and observations of account compromises increase the marginal likelihood of this evidence, so it cannot be conclusive that the communication is being produced by Satoshi, as opposed an imposture who gained access to the accounts, however it is still highly suggestive evidence.

 ### Anecdotal evidence  [tk]

 * Andresen recently walked back his position: “I now know it was a mistake to trust Craig Wright as much as I did.
 I regret getting sucked into the ‘who is (or isn’t) Satoshi’ game,” he wrote in February 2023 in a [revision](http://gavinandresen.ninja/satoshi) to an earlier blog post.

-* List of questions in Duc22 that are good
+* Duc22 has a list of questions for Satoshi that would be good for a vetting exercise

 ### Stylometry  [tk]

-* Stylometry - Patents

-* Sytlometry: not understanding FP // rarest disease on earth // drunkard

-> I can't help but wonder if Linux was released under a pseudonym, would anyone guess that it was written by a Finnish masters student?
-Someone that was otherwise unknown?
-Of course not.
-Someone would compare the writing to Richard Stallman, Ken Thompson, Dennis Ritchie, and some super random patent holders, and declare Stallman the winner.
-Then Newsweek would find him at the end of his driveway, annoyed and in a crumpled t-shirt, chewing on something he pulled off his foot. :)
+* False positives are too high to be useful

+* Also requires a set of documents to compare to so if Satoshi is not in the corpus, he cannot be found this way

+* Quote from A. Greenberg: H. Finney has highest match, he denied it and provided some private emails from Satoshi, then those emails had an even higher match

+* Has produced some absurd results, like patent holders in *Fast Company* article or Dorian Nakamoto:

+  > "...[Dorian Nakamoto's] libertarian views, background as a computer engineer and work on classified military projects.
+They also claim his writing style matches that of Nakamoto.
+[Hil14]"

 ### Circumstantial evidence

 > But the point of this column isn’t to claim we found Satoshi Nakamoto.
 It’s to show how circumstantial evidence, which is what the *New Yorker* based its conclusions on, isn’t synonymous with truth.
 I doubt the *New Yorker* found the right guy.
 I also believe that our evidence is far more compelling, yet we also probably haven’t nailed it either.
 [Pen11]